ahmedayman4a/SpeechEmotionRecognition/report/README.md

 make clean-aux
 ```

-## Required Images
+## Placeholder Images

-Before compiling, ensure that the following images are placed in the `images/` directory:
+The report is configured to compile even without actual image files.
+If you want to add your own images, place them in the `images/` directory with the following names:

 - waveforms.png
 - 1d_features.png